neuralix-ai/HarnessingMachineLearningandAdvancedDataInsightsforLithiumRecoveryfromOilandGasBrines/README.md

 ```bash
   git clone https://github.com/neuralix-ai/HarnessingMachineLearningandAdvancedDataInsightsforLithiumRecoveryfromOilandGasBrines
 ```
-And run `Water- with log.ipynb `
+And run `Water.ipynb `
 Python>=3.10

 ## Project Structure

     .
-    ├── cwd                     <- Directory for storing image outputs from the notebook ├── results-withlog         <- Directory with 5 fold CV metrics and .pkl file for all classifiers ├── LICENSE                 <- Project license file
+    ├── LICENSE                 <- Project license file
     ├── README.md               <- Top-level README for developers/researchers using this project
-    ├── Water- with log.ipynb   <- the main notebook with all working codes to reproduce results presented in the paper └── data.csv                <- CSV cleaned USGS PWGD V3 dataset
+    ├── Water.ipynb             <- the main notebook with all working codes to reproduce results presented in the paper ├── cwd                     <- Directory for storing class wise distribution plots ├── data.csv                <- CSV cleaned USGS PWGD V3 dataset ├── dviz                    <- Directory for storing XAI plots ├── metrics                 <- Directory for storing all model metrics └── models                  <- Directory for storing all models as pkl files